szaghi/FoBiS/README.md

   -ls, --list           List the rules defined into a fobos file -q, --quiet           Less verbose than default
 ```
-This third execution switch of FoBiS.py can be done only within a proper fobos file.
+This third execution switch of FoBiS.py can only be used with a proper fobos file.
 For more details read the section dedicated to the [Rules](#fobos-rules).

 ### <a name="build-all"></a>Build all programs found